Time Well Spent

 • what they are enjoying about their role

-• successes they have had
+• successes they've had

 • difficulties they've had